Multiplayer online battle arena: Impact

 A free-to-play business model, which is used by the largest MOBA titles, have contributed to the genre's overall popularity.
 Players are able to download and play AAA-quality games at no cost.
 These games are generating revenue by selling cosmetic elements, including skins, voice lines, customized mounts and announcers, but none of these give the functional gameplay advantages to the buyer.
 As of 2012, free-to-play MOBAs, such as League of Legends, Dota 2, Heroes of the Storm, and Smite were among the most popular PC games.
 The success in the genre has helped convince many video game publishers to copy the free-to-play MOBA model.
 SuperData Research reported that the genre generated over $2.5 billion of revenue in 2017.

-Similar to fighting games, MOBAs offer a large number of viable player characters for the player to choose from, each of which having distinctive abilities, strengths, and weaknesses.
-With such wide varieties available, players have numerous choices from which to find the character most aligned with their skills and preferences.
-Playable characters blend a variety of fantasy tropes and often feature numerous references to popular culture and mythology.
+Similar to fighting games, MOBAs offer a large number of viable player characters, each of which having distinctive abilities, strengths, and weaknesses.
+With numerous choices available, players can find the character that best fits their skills and preferences.
+Playable characters blend a variety of fantasy tropes and often reference popular culture and mythology.
 One such figure commonly represented in MOBAs is Sun Wukong, a legendary mythical figure from 16th-century China.
 Examples of representation of Sun Wukong in MOBAs in the form of playable characters include "Wukong" in League of Legends, Samuro's "Monkey King" skin (custom outfit/costume) in Heroes of the Storm, and "Monkey King" in DotA 2.